Event Proposal Guidelines

 Every participant must link to their conference event proposal.
 By linking your AWP user account with the event, you are giving AWP confirmation of your participation in this proposal.
 When you link, we are also able to use the short biography added in your AWP user account to the proposal.

 All participants may add a short bio for inclusion in the online program.
-These must be added by the deadline in August.
+These must be added by the deadline to confirm accepted events.

 During the linking process, you should be asked to include your bio, but if you miss this step or want to add a biography at a different time, you can always add one by logging in to your AWP user account and going to My Conference Participant Information.
 All short biographies will be automatically added to any events to which they are linked.
 Changes made to biographies after the deadline will not be reflected in the online schedule.